 Buildings and civil infrastructure maintenance

-NCA buildings on National Land include the National Capital Exhibition building, Commonwealth Place, the National Carillon and Blundells Cottage, as well as leased premises such as the Lobby Restaurant, Commonwealth Place East Annex, Waters Edge Restaurant, the Medical Superintendent’s House and Limestone House buildings at Acton Peninsula and the Commonwealth Park Depot.
+NCA buildings on National Land include the Regatta Point building, Commonwealth Place, the National Carillon and Blundells Cottage, as well as leased premises such Commonwealth Place East, Waters Edge Restaurant, the Medical Superintendent’s House and Limestone House buildings at Acton Peninsula and the Commonwealth Park Depot.
 Minor structures include public toilets, bus shelters and barbecues.

 Civil infrastructure assets are maintained through a managing contractor arrangement – BGIS.
-These assets include roads, car parks, bridges, storm water systems, street lighting, pumping systems, and the Captain Cook Memorial Jet.
+These assets include roads, car parks, bridges, storm water systems, street lighting, pumping systems, and the Captain Cook Memorial.
 In addition, signs, park features and play equipment are also managed and maintained.

 Lake Burley Griffin